RaphaelTam/Enron_Bad_Guys/README.txt

 to_poi_ratio.py: generates a feature that is the ratio of “from_poi_to_this_person” and “to_messages”.

-from_cross_to.py: generates a feature that is the product of from_poi_ratio and to_poi_ratio.

-from_squared.py: generates a feature that is the square of from_poi_ratio.

 tuning_tree.py: uses different values for the parameters of a decision tree classifier and calls test_classifier in tester.py to produce evaluation metrics as well as feature importances.

 poi_id.py: workflow that removes outlier, generates features, selects features and instantiates a classifier.
 Dump the engineered dataset, classifier and feature selection into pickle files: my_dataset.pkl, my_classifieer.pkl, my_features.pkl